KireinaHoro/jsteward.moe/content/Go/go-on-gentoo-sparc.md

 If any libraries are missing, we need to copy it over (to `/lib64`) and re-generate `ld.so.cache` with `env-update`.
 From this point we're able to compile the Go source code in the Debian chroot, and copy it over for use.

+## Credits

+The method to resolve the incompatiable libc libraries comes from lilydjwg, while the suggestion of installing the keychain package instead of importing raw keys comes from zhsj.
+Thanks.